Paul-Borisov/nextjs-graphql-countries-with-details-in-dynamic-right-hand-panel/README.md

 - A combination of loading.tsx + Suspense + fallback Shimmer control highlights usage of lazy server-side data loading.

-  - Also, the server component components/ContentHomeCountry.tsx loads dynamically a client side component with disabled SSR.
+  - Also, the server component [components/server/ContentHomeCountry.tsx](components/server/ContentHomeCountry.tsx) loads dynamically a client side component with disabled SSR.

-  - This technique demonstrates how to solve classic SSR problems with using window- and other client side objects ported from old codebases.
+  - This technique demonstrates how to solve classic SSR problems with using window and other client side only objects ported from old codebases.

 - Country page demonstrates usage of Radix UI Themes controls from the package @radix-ui/themes